sawmurai/phpls-rs/README.md

 1. Open VSCode
 2. Open the extension menu
-3. Click `...` and select "Install from VSIX
+3. Click `...` and select "Install from VSIX"
 4. Open the extension config (search for phpls)
 5. Put the path to the binary (see instructions above) into the "binary" field
 6. Put the path to the PHPStorm stubs into the "PHP-stubs" field

 ### Known issues

 This is an early development version!
 Do not use this in production yet (unless you also like to live dangerously ;) ).
-You might encounter high CPU usage which usually means that something is running in an infinite loop or, low CPU usage but no more response ... that menas we are looking a deadlock.
+You might encounter high CPU usage which usually means that something is running in an infinite loop or, low CPU usage but no more response ... that means we are looking a deadlock.

-Should you be able to isolate the problem I would very much appreciate an issue here :)
+Should you be able to isolate the problem I would very much appreciate an [issue here](https://github.com/sawmurai/phpls-rs/issues) :)